SahebRoy92/SRCoreDataBunk/README.md

 # SRCoreDataBunk

-This repository contains Examples on simple and complex Core data Functions and design patterns **SRCoreDataSingleton**
+This repository contains Examples on simple and complex Core data Functions and design patterns, containing helper classes that would help in making complex operations simple and in a more modular way.

+**SRCoreDataSingleton**
 This repo has an abstract Core Data stack singleton class that has capabilities of -
 * Lightweight migration